munificent/craftinginterpreters/book/strings.md

     Since each character may occupy a different number of bytes, you can't directly index into the string to find a specific code point.
-If you want, say, the 10th code point, you don't know how many bytes into the string that is without walking and decoding all of the preceding code points.
+If you want, say, the 10th code point, you don't know how many bytes into the string that is without walking and decoding all of the preceding ones.

 [ascii]: https://en.wikipedia.org/wiki/ASCII
 [unicode]: https://en.wikipedia.org/wiki/Unicode